Ddkearner/guru-ai-dash/README.md

 -   **Teacher Morale Assessment:** The "Teacher Pulse" board uses AI to assess staff morale based on performance metrics, providing actionable feedback for the principal.
 -   **Dropout Radar:** Identifies at-risk students based on performance decline and other factors, allowing for timely intervention.
 -   **Geotag Marketing Analysis:** Analyzes the geographic distribution of students and provides AI-driven marketing strategies tailored to specific locations.
--   **Meera AI Chat Assistant:** A powerful, copilot-style AI assistant that can answer questions, perform actions (like adding tasks), and present data using rich UI components directly in the chat.
+-   **Guru AI Chat Assistant:** A powerful, copilot-style AI assistant that can answer questions, perform actions (like adding tasks), and present data using rich UI components directly in the chat.
 -   **Comprehensive AI Reports:** Generate in-depth reports for the entire school or specific classes, covering everything from growth and admissions to academic performance and staff morale.

 ## Tech Stack